castorini/anserini/docs/experiments-msmarco-doc-leaderboard.md

 #####################
 ```

-Note that this run was _not_ submitted to the MS MARCO document ranking leaderboard.
+This run was _not_ submitted to the MS MARCO document ranking leaderboard.

 Run with **per-passage** configuration, BM25 tuned parameters, optimized for recall@100 (`k1=2.16`, `b=0.61`):